RobertoRoos/sawIntuitiveResearchKitWiki/Future-Projects.md

 # Control

+# MTMs grippers
+The current calibration process uses the fully open angle and lightly closed angles.
+We could also use the fully closed angle and maybe use a non linear mapping between the master grippers and tool's jaws.<br>
+Use both Hall Effect sensors, we need to use one of the digital outs to toggle the mux.<br>
+**[Improvement, core C++]**

 ## Encoder/potentiometer redundancy
 Includes better filtering, maybe including some kind of delay to take into account the fact that the potentiometers are slow.
 Filtering on the PC side tends to introduce more delay so maybe add filtering on the FPGA.
 The current (simplistic) implementation is based on total of successive failures.<br>
 Figure out how to use potentiometer on master roll (last active joint).<br>
 **[Improvement, core C++]**

 ## PID component cleanup
 The current PID implementation needs to be cleaned up.
 All joint commands should use iterators instead of for loops and cisstVector methods on vector of joints.<br>
 Fix velocity when in simulated mode.<br>
 Maybe moving to JSON format could help but this might be an unnecessary incompatibility.<br>
 **[Improvement, core C++]**

 ## Velocity control
 Add special mode to PID to servo torque based on current velocity or any better approach.
 In arm class, add code to convert cartesian velocities (likely in body frame) to joint velocities and use PID interface to control joint velocities.
 Add ROS topics for this new feature.<br>
 **[Improvement, core C++]**

 ## Torque limits specific to tool
 Add torque limits per joint in PID configurable by tool.
 The JSON file for the tool is loaded by the PSM class so we need to add the proper interfaces to the PID component.<br>
 **[Improvement, core C++]**

 ## Gravity compensation
 Develop an algorithm to automatically identify the center of mass and mass.
 We assume inertia matrices are not needed at that point.
 This can be calibration stage with an initial data collection using the ROS bridges, maybe directly from Matlab (that would require all groups to have the Robotics Systems Toolbox) or Numpy/Scipy, parameter identification offline, C++ code to adjust the joint torques at runtime.<br>
+Some work has been done at WPI and there's a student working over summer '16 at JHU<br>
 **[Improvement, core C++ + ROS + Matlab/scipy]**

 ## Better use of redundancies